 1) Sharing a path isn't convenient for people riding bikes, as they

-on foot can be surprised or inconvenienced when someone
+on foot can be surprised or inconvenienced when someone riding a bike

-use it often take up the whole width - several people and/or buggies for
+it often take up the whole width - several people and/or buggies for

 small children and/or dogs.
 Quite right too.
-This means it's a
+This means it's a bad idea

 2) The pavement doesn't have priority over side roads, or even

-on Harlow Moor Road is going to give way to roads and
+on Harlow Moor Road is going to give way to roads and driveways into